KurlykovDanila/Superstate/README.md

 ```

 ## Solution
-The solution is component hooks and dependent components.
-Make states dependent on a super state.
+The solution is component hooks and required components.
+Make superstate requried of states.
 ```rust
 use superstate::{SuperstateInfo};